dmorse/pscf/doc/user-man/param.rst

 The array cell_param contains N_cell_param elements, which are input in row format, with all elements in a single line.
-Further information about the allowed values of the crystal_system string and the number and type of parameters required by each type of lattice is given in the :ref:`lattice-page`  page.
+Further information about the allowed values of the crystal_system string and the number and type of parameters required by each type of lattice is given in the :ref:`unitcell-page`  page.

 .. _param-discretization-sub: